jayakumarudayakumar/crimedataanalysisLA/README.md

 2. How severe are the vandalism crimes in LA?
 Misdemeanor Vs Felony.
 Which one of them would be expected to occur the most?

    Model: Binary Classification through Logistic Regression, Rationale: This model comparatively performed well in classifying and predicting the vandalism crime categories: misdemeanor and felony.​

+3. ​How can we analyze and predict incident outcomes (crime statuses) based on the type of crime, date/time of occurrence, and geographical locations?

+   Model: Decision-Tree Model, Rationale: It is comparatively the best method that provided better output in performing multi-class classification and predictions of the "Crime Status Codes" concerning the factors such as time occurrences and locations